 Matthew has a busy defence and prosecution practice in the Crown Court and Magistrates’ Court.
-He has experience across a range of offences including: dishonesty, drugs, domestic violence, motoring, sexual offences, firearms and fraud.
-Matthew is currently instructed in a number of Crown Court trials covering offences from malicious communications to weapons and assault offences.
+He has experience across a range of offences including: fraud, proceeds of crime, firearms, drugs, violence, motoring and sexual offences.
+Matthew has experience as both prosecution and defence counsel in a variety of single and multi-defendant Crown Court trials.

 Prosecution counsel.
 Secured a conspiracy to burgle conviction after trial.
 Well organised group burglaries of multiple high-value residential properties throughout Surrey, Hampshire and Sussex.
 Trial involved adducing extensive cell site, mobile phone and ANPR data.
 Guildford Crown Court.